 Another important section of a comprehensive people search is financial history.
 Before committing to someone in a serious relationship, it could help to know whether they’ bankruptcy or a foreclosure.
 Past financial mistakes may not be make-or-break information, but it can help remind you of what you’ve de’h, so’n be upfront about it with your new partner.

 Chances are likely that you’hecked the necessary boxes to make your social media profiles as private as possible, but if you haven’t, yo’ want’k into changing your privacy settings on all your profiles.
 When someone searches your public records, they might find old (and embarrassing) social media accounts, which could cost you a date or even a job, in the worst-case scenario.
 Knowledge is power, so make sure you know what’s lingering’ere that yo’ht you left back in 2004.

 While this might not be such a big deal to employers or landlords, being able to see your marital history could present a problem if you haven’t with a romantic partner.
 If your divorce records are public, a new love interest could find out exactly why your marriage fell apart, and it may not reflect well on you.

 Cleaning Up Your Report

 Knowing what is in your background check is a good way for you to start the process of filing disputes for any inaccurate information.
-Even if you find that everything in your report is correct, you’ll at least know what potential employers, property managers, and dates will see.
+Even if you find that everything in your report is correct, you’know what potential employers, property managers, and dates will see.
 You might even be able to start scrubbing your background report clean by getting records expunged or sealed, or going through and deleting those old social media profiles.